33 Healthcare Marketing Statistics for 2020

 29. When consumers conduct a local search on their mobile device 50% visit the store within a day.
 (Source)

 Meaning: Winning in local search does not just provide new website traffic but it can directly result in new patient visits in less than 24 hours

 Intrepy Healthcare Marketing in Atlanta is an expert in health and medical marketing and advertising.
-We provide digital marketing and advertising, medical website design and physician liaison marketing and training programs to grow new and existing practices.
+We provide digital marketing and advertising to help healthcare organizations and practices reach new patients.
 Intrepy understands the life cycle of a patient, the pain points physicians experience and the techniques needed to effectively reach and grow a new patient base.
 Whether you are established and looking to spark new growth or you are just starting out we can help you create a full wrap marketing strategy to reach your targeted patient demographic.
 Give us a call 678-250-4757 or fill out our contact form.